Leadership Experience Essay: Brian Chesky’s leadership style

 Comparison

-A comparison between Brian Chesky’s leadership style and my own leadership style reveal some similarities and differences.
+A comparison between Chesky’s leadership style and my own leadership style reveal some similarities and differences.
 For examples, I find that I am not as charismatic as Chesky.
 Chesky’s charisma has been explicated through an analysis of the five dimensions of transformative leadership.
 Charismatic leaders possess values, beliefs and behaviors that allow them to exercise a social influence over their followers (Phillips & Gully, 2011).
 I do not feel that my charismatic skills are as clearly developed as those of Chesky.
 Passion is another important trait.
 Though it has not explicitly been outlined, Chesky possess a lot of passion for what he does.
 Reflecting on myself, I would not say that I have a great amount of passion as does Chesky.
 Finally, I would also not classify myself as a risk taker, and this is the final difference I perceive between Chesky and me.

 One area where I feel that we have a lot of similarities is in the absence of the dark triad.
 Like Chesky, I lack aspects of leadership that pertain to the dark triad.
 I also tend to exercise a more democratic model of decision-making, allowing others to participate and give their input.
 However, during times when I feel that the outcomes of a decision will have a high impact on me, then I opt for autocracy.
 This is because I feel such autocracy will outline a clear center of responsibility.